Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Algorithm

 \subsection{Parameter search}

-Unfortunately, the side conditions from \autoref{sct:dim_shifts} mean that we will never quite realise those limits.
-What is more, partioning facet and grid space as shown in \autoref{fig:spacings} makes things even trickier: \begin{itemize} \item To account for subgrid or facet overlaps due to offset restrictions (see \autoref{sct:shifts}), $\xA$ and $\yB$ should be multiples of $\Delta\xx$ and $\Delta\yy$ for the purpose of efficiency calculations.
-As we required the same of $\xm$ and $\yn$ respectively, this extends to the subgrid and facet margins $\xm-\xA$ and $\yn-\yB$. \item We would also like the facets to cover the field of view efficienctly.
-If we need $k\times k$ facets to cover the field of view, this means that on average every facet only contains $\yB' = \yy_\text{fov}/k$ useable data.
-Even numbers of facets are a special case: As with a centered field of view this requires placing facets at an offset of $\frac12 \yB$, this is only allowed if $\frac12\yB/\Delta\yy \in \mathbb N$. \end{itemize}
+Unfortunately, the side conditions from \autoref{sct:dim_shifts} mean that at best we can get close to those limits, especially when we try to realise facet and subgrid partitioning as shown in \autoref{fig:spacings}: To account for subgrid or facet overlaps due to offset restrictions (see \autoref{sct:shifts}) for the purpose of efficiency calculation, $2\xA$ and $2\yB$ should be multiples of $\Delta\xx$ and $\Delta\yy$, respectively.
+As we require the same of $2\xm$ and $2\yn$, respectively, this extends to the subgrid and facet margins $\xm-\xA$ and $\yn-\yB$.

-In the end, parameter search requires exhaustively trying all combinations of $W=4\xn\yn$, $\Delta\xx$ \& $\Delta\yy$, $\xA$ and $\yB$, after which the smallest possible $\yn$ and subsequently all remaining parameters and especially the outlined efficiency measure can be determined.
-The best solution for every value of $W$ has been plotted in \autoref{fig:parameter_search} (top, solid).
-The jaggedness of the line hints at the complexity of the parameter search.
-For $w$-towers we gain another degree of freedom in the $w$-term margin $\xg'$.
-As \autoref{fig:parameter_search} (bottom, solid) shows this is much better behaved -- mainly because the requirement that $(\xA-\xm)$ must be a multiple of $\Delta\xx$ is much less restrictive when we can still derive efficiency from extra subgrid space by making $w$-towers taller.
-This often leads to rather spacious subgrid spacing (e.g. $\xA=\frac 12\xm$).
+We would also like the facets to cover the field of view efficiently.
+If we need $k\times k$ facets to cover the field of view, this means that on average every facet only contains $2\yB' = 2\yy_\text{fov}k^{-1}$ useable data.
+Even numbers of facets are a special case, as with a centred field of view this requires placing facets at an offset of $\yB$.
+Therefore in this case $\yB$ must be a multiple of $\Delta\yy$ as well.

-\autoref{tbl:configs} shows a number of configuration variants for a fixed image size $4\xG\yG = 8\,192$, optimised for $w$-towers efficiency at $10^{-5}$ target error.
-It should be unsurprising that aggressive distribution decreases efficiency, going as low as 23.1\% for facet counts of $k^2 = 576$ with subgrid size $512$.
-It might seem silly to split a small image so finely, but note that all side conditions and efficiency measures remain the same if all image-space sizes $\xG\yG, \xG\yP, \xG\yn$ and $\xG\yB$ are multiplied by an integer factor.
-Therefore, the same would apply when splitting a $524\,288^2$ pixel image into $576$ facets with a size of $26\,624^2$ each, a somewhat more realistic scenario.
+In practice, finding good parameters boils down to trying all combinations of $W=4\xn\yn$, $\Delta\xx$ and $\Delta\yy$, $\xA$, and $\yB$ exhaustively.
+After that, the smallest possible $\yn$ and subsequently all remaining parameters and efficiency measures can be determined.
+If we plot the best solution of an example parameter search for every value of $W$ (\autoref{fig:parameter_search}, top solid), we see that the achievable efficiency can be quite unpredictable.
+For $w$-towers we gain another degree of freedom in the $w$-term margin $\xg'$, which makes efficiency better behaved (\autoref{fig:parameter_search}, bottom solid).
+This is mainly because the requirement that $(\xA-\xm)$ must be a multiple of $\Delta\xx$ is much less restrictive when we can still derive efficiency from extra subgrid space by making $w$-towers taller.